Introduction#

 My Preferences#

 - I live in a place with very soft water.
 This means rinsing performance is something I am ALWAYS paying close attention to.
 It also means I can be more flexible on detergent formulations that I use.
+(That said, I do still tend to avoid detergent formulations with soap because the soap is hard to rinse out and it will oxidize over time.)

-- I am strictly fragrance-free.
+- I am very strictly fragrance-free.
 In fact, there are even some fragrance-free detergents that I don’t love the smell of on things that get close to my face (e.g. shirts, towels, and bedding).

 - I don’t wash in cold water.
+Ever.
 My lowest wash temp is 30C / 86F.
 Yes that includes my wool blankets.
 Washing in lower temperatures is an unnecessary “hard mode” that I avoid.

-- I use LG front loaders not because I think they are great washers, but because I have invested a lot of time in understanding how they work.
+- I currently use LG front loaders not because I think they are great washers, but because I have invested a lot of time in understanding how they work.
 If you have or are considering an LG front loader, you should probably read all my writings about them on this site.